 The past couple of years has brought up much-needed conversations about the institutionalized racism and everyday oppression faced by the Black community, violence and injustices that have been woven into the fabric of America since its creation.
 The worldwide protests led by the Black Lives Matter movement in 2020—galvanized by the police murders of George Floyd, Breonna Taylor and Ahmaud Arbery—proved that the civil rights movement in this country is far from over.
 (The BLM movement has since been nominated for a Nobel Peace Prize.)

 While it is imperative to get your feet on the ground and have your support for Black-Americans heard at protests, boycotts and, importantly, the voting booth, there are plenty of ways to champion your fellow citizens—socially and economically—from the comforts of home.
-Whether educating yourself on the real history of America, shopping at Black-owned businesses or donating to anti-racism efforts, here are a dozen ways to honor Black History Month 2021.
+Whether educating yourself on the real history of America, shopping at Black-owned businesses or donating to anti-racism efforts, here are ways to honor Black History Month 2022.